jblevins32/IRR6/README.md

 - `take_picture.sh`: I have no idea what this is...

 ### How it works
-`learn_signs.py` loads the data which includes splitting it into training and validation sets and preprocessing all data.
-Preprocessing includes:
+- `learn_signs.py` loads the data which includes splitting it into training and validation sets, then trains the data.
+Before training, image preprocessing occurs which includes:
     - Convert images to HSV
-- Mask RGB colors from the HSV images
+    - Mask HSV images to isolate the signs.
+This was tuned by hand.
+Combine the masks.
-- Greyscale the images
-- Choose the color mask with the most true values (i.e. the masking gave more of that color than any other)
-- Crop the greyscale image to the chosen color mask
-- Check if the ratio of true values in the chosen color mask is too small, and if so, try to find the sign with find contours
-    - Crop again to new pixel area if true
+    - Find contours in the mask that are closest to center of the image and larger than some size (most signs should follow this)
+    - Crop around the best contour, but if no contour that fits the description, return none class
     - Resize the image
-Training is run on an svm, knn, or rf with the processed training set.
+- Training is run on an svm, knn, or rf with the processed training set.
 Finally, the validation dataset is used to predict and thus validate the trained model.